bcgov/queue-management/mender/image-tools/README.md

 **Note**: The above step modifies the `.sdimg` in place.
 Store the output file somewhere reliable because it is now the core image for flashing SD cards to enable Mender updates on the PI.

 ### Step 3b: Flashing the Base
-The patched `.sdimg` produced above can now be flashed onto SD cards and put into Raspberry PIs.
+The patched `.img` produced above can now be flashed onto SD cards and put into Raspberry PIs.

 You can do this with `dd` or your favorite flashing tool:
 ```
-MENDER_SDIMG=<location of previously produced .sdimg>
+MENDER_SDIMG=<location of previously produced .img>
 dd if=${MENDER_SDIMG} of=/dev/<your-sd-card-device> bs=1m
 ```